 Army Creed for men and women who serve un the United States Army.
 The Army creed is a saying or oath which provides a structure by which all Army personnel should to work or live by.
 The army creed sets the way of, life in the service.
 It reflects a set of values by which all army personnel should adhere to.
-Loyalty, Selfless service, Duty respect, Personal courage, honor and integrity are some of the values that the creed encourages soldiers to work by.
+Loyalty, Selfless service, Duty, respect, courage, honor and integrity are some of the values that the creed encourages.

 History of the Army Creed